tonyarnold/tonyarnold.github.io/_posts/2014-03-27-speeding-up-jekylls-latent-semantic-mapping.md

 Running Jekyll with Latent Semantic Indexing (or LSI) on a site of only 20-30 pages can take 5-10 minutes on a reasonably powerful Mac.
 I got tired of having to wait or isolate individual posts to get on with writing, so I took Jekyll's recommendation and installed the [GNU Scientific Library](http://www.gnu.org/software/gsl/) (or GSL).

+After properly installing GSL on my MacBook Pro, **building my site went from over 5 minutes for a site with about 100 posts, to under 5 seconds**.

 ## Prerequisites

  - You're using (or want to use) Jekyll's LSI and related posts function